khakers/go-subgen/README.md

 # go-subgen

 A Go adaptation of [McCloudS/subgen](https://github.com/McCloudS/subgen)

 Runs a webserver that upon receiving a webhook with a file path will use whisper.cpp to generate subtitles in a .srt file.

 Whisper.cpp is relatively CPU and RAM intensive depending on the model you use, and go-subgen also stores the stripped audio in memory instead of saving it to the filesystem.
 If you have large media files

 ## Differences from Subgen

 * Written in Go (if you care)
+* Subtitle filename templating (see [subfile-name-templating](#subfile-name-templating))
 * Docker uses static ffmpeg build from mwader
-* no temp audio files (kept entirely in memory)
+* no temp audio files (extracted audio is kept entirely in memory)
 * Queues files
 * Doesn't have direct plex webhook integration
 * Can process multiple files at once if desired (files are locked so theoretically even multiple go-subgen instances should not conflict)

 ## Todo/Future

 * Finish this README
 * Further integrations/webhooks (at least webhooks from the *arrs)
-* Subtitle file templating (you provide a template for what you want your file names to look like based off its variables)
 * Persistent Queue
 * Translation and more advanced media checking (don't run if file already has subs, for example)
 * A basic web ui to queue transcription and view queued/in progress tasks.

 ## Endpoints

 Currently, go-subgen provides 2 webhook endpoints

 ### Tautulli

 Which is designed around being compatible with subgens Tautulli webhook and accepts the same json payload

 However, go-subgen currently only uses 'file' and ignores the rest of the json data.

 ```json
 {
   "event": "",